Davidev22/Davidev22.github.io/src/content/projects/project-5.md

 ---
-title: 'PixelPerfect Art Gallery'
+title: 'MKTC Store'
-description: PixelPerfect Art Gallery is an innovative online platform that transcends traditional art exhibition spaces.
+description: I developed the MKTC website, an online sticker store built with WordPress.
+I implemented a plugin that automatically calculates the price based on selected dimensions and materials, optimizing the shopping experience for the user.
 publishDate: 'Oct 25 2023'
 isFeatured: true
 seo: